0no-co/GraphQLSP/packages/graphqlsp/README.md

 - `extraTypes` allows you to specify imports or declare types to help with `scalar` definitions
 - `shouldCheckForColocatedFragments` when turned on, this will scan your imports to find unused fragments and provide a message notifying you about them
+- `trackFieldUsage` this only works with the client-preset, when turned on it will warn you about unused fields within the same file.

 ### GraphQL Code Generator client-preset